-The Lessor shall provide and construct tenant improvements to the Premises consisting of Offices, Breakroom, Shipping Office and Toilet Facilities, all totaling approximately 5,000 SF, and built in accordance with the specifications established in the Standard Commercial Office Specifications attached to the Lease as Exhibit C (collectively, the “Upfits”).
+The Lessor shall provide and construct tenant improvements to the Premises consisting of Offices, Breakroom, Shipping Office and Toilet Facilities, all totaling approximately 5,292 SF, and built in accordance with the specifications established in the Standard Commercial Office Specifications attached to the Lease as Exhibit C (collectively, the “Upfits”).
 The Overall Floor Plan and Office Plan sketches attached to the Lease as Exhibit D1 and D2 provide further details regarding the location and scope of Upfits.
 Lessor shall (i) obtain and provide detailed construction drawings, (ii) seek and obtain all buildings permits to complete the Upfits; and (iii) pursue construction in a good and workmanlike manner in compliance with all applicable laws, codes, and regulations.
 Lessor shall substantially complete the Upfits by March 1, 2022, except for Long Lead Items identified below.

 Additional Requirements for the Upfits are outlined below:

-Utilities: Water system capable and approved to provide at least 240 gallons per minute (GPM).

-Sewage system capable and approved to handle at least 10,000 gallons per day of waste.